gordon-cs/gordon-360-api/README.md

 - ACT_BLURB - A short description of what the activity is about.
 This will be filled out by a leader.
 - ACT_URL - URL to the website for the club/organization (if they have one).
 - ACT_IMAGE_PATH - Path to where the activity logo is stored in the browseable folder.
+- ACT_TYPE - Short code for the type of the activity
+- ACT_TYPE_DESC - Full name of the type of the activity

 You might notice that this table is an extension of the ACT_CLUB_DEF view.
 It contains extra information that the view does not have, but that we need.
 This is clearly a case of Information Duplication; information is available in two places and can easily fall out of sync.
 To remedy this, the stored procedure [UPDATE_ACT_INFO](#update_act_info) was made.